gonverissimo/data-eng-projects/ETL Project - Kafka Streaming Pipeline/README.md

 ## **How to Run**

-1. Start Kafka and PostgreSQL
-docker compose up -d
+1. Start Kafka and PostgreSQL: docker compose up -d

-2. Create the database table
+2. Create the database table:
 docker exec -it postgres-sensors psql -U admin -d sensors -f db_setup.sql

-3. Start the Kafka Producer
+3. Start the Kafka Producer:
 python producer.py
 This script continuously sends simulated sensor data to the Kafka topic.

-4. Start the Kafka Consumer
+4. Start the Kafka Consumer:
 Open a new terminal and run:
 python consumer.py
 The consumer listens for incoming messages and inserts them into PostgreSQL.